alialaei1/IOT-Security-Gadget-Based-on-ESP32/README.md

 # IOT-Security-Gadget-Based-on-ESP32

-An IoT home security alarm system based on ESP32 and Tasmota is a smart alarm system designed to secure a home network by detecting potential security threats and triggering an audible alarm.
+is a smart security system designed to detect any unauthorized entry into a home and alert the homeowner via MQTT Protocol  and call to their mobile phone.
 The system is built using an ESP32 microcontroller and Tasmota firmware.

 ESP32 is a powerful microcontroller that's commonly used in IoT projects due to its low cost, low power consumption, and built-in Wi-Fi and Bluetooth connectivity.
 The ESP32 can be used to process data from various sensors and modules, making it a perfect choice for a home security system.